 How is type 1 diabetes treated?

 The goal is to teach you and your child how to manage his or her diabetes.
 Management can prevent your child from having complications of diabetes.

 - Your child will have a diabetes care team.
 His or her care team may include physicians, nurse practitioners, and physician assistants.
 It may also include nurses, dietitians, exercise specialists, pharmacists, and a dentist.
 You, your child, and other family members will also be part of the team.
 The team will make goals and plans to manage diabetes and other health problems.
 The plans and goals will be specific to your child's needs.

 What is diabetes education?

 Diabetes education will start right away and continue through your child's life.
 Members of your child's team will teach you and your child the following:

 - How to check your child's blood sugar level: You and your child will learn what his or her blood sugar level should be.
 You will be given information on when to check your child's blood sugar level.
 You will learn what to do if his or her level is too high or too low.
 You may need to check a drop of your child's blood in a glucose test machine.
-Your child's healthcare provider will recommend a continuous glucose monitor (CGM).
+Your child's diabetes care team will recommend a continuous glucose monitor (CGM).
 A CGM is a device that is worn at all times.
 The CGM checks your child's blood sugar every 5 minutes.
 It sends results to an electronic device such as a smart phone.